10 MIN READ | OFFICE COPIER COST

 - Booklet Making: a combination of various features that allow small booklets to be created through folding, hole punch, and stapling features

-- Faxing: older technology that is still commonly used by firms transmitting a great deal of sensitive information (ex: hospitals, law office, CPA's, etc.)
+- Faxing: don’t laugh; it’s still commonly used by firms transmitting a great deal of sensitive information (ex: hospitals, law office, CPA's, etc.)

 - Large Capacity Paper Tray: increases the standard capacity of the tray to allow for more reams of paper to be loaded, increasing office efficiency